redux-definitions/redux-definitions/README.md

 ## Contributing

 Please check out the [Contributing](https://github.com/redux-enterprise/redux-enterprise/blob/master/CONTRIBUTING.md) page to learn how to get involved.
 TLDR the [Github issues tab](https://github.com/redux-enterprise/redux-enterprise/issues) is your friend.

-## Community

-Feel free to tweet your questions, concerns, ideas, or appreciation to @alexfreska.
-We also plan to create a Spectrum community chat.